 Credits include Art Director, Writer and Creative Director .

-For decades Volkswagen has been one of the world's most iconic brands when it comes to the quality of its advertising.
-It's been an unbelievable privilege for the last few years - over-seeing all creative across every channel - including brand, retail, and digital including the brand's website.
-Here are just a few examples, including the recent epic launch of Volkswagen's biggest SUV, the Atlas -- and a shout out from Gene Simmons.
+For decades Volkswagen has been one of the world's most legendary brands when it comes to the quality of its advertising.
+It was a great privilege to have spent nearly five years over-seeing all creative - and the integration of brand, retail, and digital of this iconic brand.
+Here are just a few examples, including the epic launch of Volkswagen's biggest SUV, the Atlas -- and a shout out from Gene Simmons.

 These commercials were the answer to our client's request to "put something on television that has never been on television before."
 With an annual budget a fraction of the nearest competitor's, we set out to break new ground with a campaign of bold and daring commercials.
 Born from the legendary "Real Life, Real Answers" campaign created well over a decade before, the challenge was finding new situations that had not previously been explored on network television and use the medium of television as a catalyst for a national conversation.